Total Experience Records: History

 Gap Band IV, released in early 1982, was the first Total Experience album release.
 The success of Gap Band IV, Robert "Goodie" Whitfield's debut album Call Me Goodie (also released in 1982), 1983's Gap Band V: Jammin' and Yarbrough and Peoples' Heartbeats resulted in a lucrative distribution deal with RCA Records in early 1984.
 At the tail-end of 1984, A Total Experience Christmas was released, featuring songs by five of the label's acts, as well as two of the label's writers.

 Even though the Gap Band and Yarbrough & Peoples still had high charting records through the mid-80s, the successes were ephemeral and they resulted in far fewer sales.
 Lonnie signed a plethora of new acts in 1984-85 and two established acts: Switch and Billy Paul.
 None of these acts managed to have any success with Total Experience.
 The Gap Band released 4 albums: Gap Band VI, Gap Band VII, Gap Band 8, and Straight from the Heart before moving on to Capitol Records in 1989.
 Yarbrough and Peoples left the label in 1986, and moved back to Texas, where they married in 1987.

-In 1987 Total Experience ended its distribution deal with RCA and carried on as an independent label, faltering soon after.
-The label's post 1984 holdings now belong to Minder Music, while its PolyGram-distributed holdings, and the complete catalogues of Yarbrough & Peoples and the Gap Band belong to Universal Music Enterprises.
+In 1987 Total Experience ended its distribution deal with RCA and carried on via self distribution, faltering soon after.
+The label's post 1984 holdings now belong to Minder Music, while its PolyGram-distributed holdings belong to Universal Music Enterprises.